-MongoDB 4.0 adds support for multi-document transactions.
-This makes MongoDB the only open source data platform to combine the ACID guarantees of traditional relational databases, with the speed, flexibility, and power of the document model, and the intelligent distributed systems design to scale-out and place data where you need it.
+Support for multi-document ACID transactions debuted in the MongoDB 4.0 release in 2018, and were extended in 2019 with MongoDB 4.2 enabling Distributed Transactions across shared clusters.
+This makes MongoDB the only database to fully combine the ACID guarantees of traditional relational databases with the speed, flexibility, and power of the document model, and an intelligent distributed systems design to scale-out and place data where you need it.

 Through snapshot isolation, transactions provide a consistent view of data, and enforce all-or-nothing execution to maintain data integrity.
 Transactions in MongoDB feel just like transactions developers are familiar with from relational databases, and are simple to add to any application that needs them.